 U.S. farmers accelerated corn, soybean and wheat planting last week after drier weather firmed soils to support heavy machinery used in fieldwork.

-About 46 percent of the soybean crop was planted, compared with 24 percent a week earlier and the previous five-year average of 24 percent, the USDA said.
+About 46 percent of the soybean crop was planted as of yesterday, compared with 24 percent a week earlier and the previous five-year average of 24 percent, the USDA said.
 An estimated 16 percent of the crop had emerged from the ground, up from 5 percent on average the prior five years.

-Planting of the spring-wheat crop rose to 94 completed as of May 13, up from 84 percent a week earlier, the department said.
+About 94 percent of the spring-wheat crop was seeded as of yesterday, up from 84 percent a week earlier, the department said.
 The average for the date for the previous five years is 64 percent.
 Plant emergence rose to 68 percent, compared with 32 percent on average during the prior five years, the agency said.

 To contact the reporter on this story: Jeff Wilson in Chicago at email@example.com.